Dentinogenesis imperfecta: Type III

-Similar clinical and radiographic features to that of type I and II are apparent for the adult (permanent) teeth.
-The main distinguishing feature is "shell teeth", a term used to describe the unique appearance of the baby (primary) teeth; the primary teeth have multiple pulp exposures and radiographically appear hollow as the dentine layer is thin (dentine hypotrophy) and the pulp chamber is very large.
+Similar clinical and radiographic features to that of type I and II are apparent for the permanent (adult) teeth.
+The main distinguishing feature is "shell teeth", a term used to describe the unique appearance of the primary (baby) teeth; the primary teeth have multiple pulp exposures and radiographically appear hollow as the dentin layer is thin (dentin hypotrophy) and the pulp chamber is very large.

 Histology

-The enamel has a regular structure, however, there are abnormalities in the structure of dentine and at the amelo-dentinal junction.
+The enamel has a regular structure, however, there are abnormalities in the structure of dentin and at the amelo-dentinal junction.
 These abnormalities include: